 I’ll explain more in a moment, but let’s start with the costs for the Language Sprint:

-As you can see, each Language Sprint lasts for 3 months, for the Sprint you need to complete 15 lessons per month and if you manage to do this without missing any lessons, you will receive 50% of the course fees back.
+Each Language Sprint lasts for 2 months, for the Sprint you need to complete 15 lessons per month and if you manage to do this without missing any lessons, you will receive 50% of the course fees back.

-For the Super Sprint you need to complete 30 lessons per month and if you attend all 30, not only will your target language be totally epic, you’ll get 100% of your course fees refunded!
+For the Super Sprint you need to complete 30 lessons per month and if you attend all 60 lessons, not only will your target language be totally epic, you’ll get 100% of your course fees refunded!

-I started with Lingoda’s Language Sprint last year, and although I tried my best to complete all 45 lessons in the 3 months, I missed a couple due to last minute changes at work.
+I started with Lingoda’s Language Sprint last year, and although I tried my best to complete all my lessons in the 2 months, I missed a couple due to last minute changes at work.
 I have heard about many people who have completed the Sprint and received their refund.

 Top tip: Get organised!
 If you decide to take on the challenge of the Language Sprint, make sure you plan your lessons well in advance.
 When you book your classes with less than a week’s notice, you may be limited by class times.
 Book a lesson a week or more in advance, and you can choose any time for the lesson.